 Molecular Cell Biology

 Our group is mainly interested in understanding the molecular mechanisms that drive the reorganization of different actin structures in cells.
 The actin cytoskeleton is responsible for building a diverse array of structures with multiple functions, ranging from contractile actin/myosin filament bundles in skeletal and heart muscle to the very transient actin accumulations accompanying endo- or phagocytosis or the dynamic protrusive organelles such as lamellipodia and filopodia.
 Moreover, specific types of cell-cell or cell-substrate adhesions are frequently built and regulated by the actin cytoskeleton, and have decisive functions for normal physiology and disease, such as the invadopodia of cancer cells.
 Actin-dependent motility processes are equally important for effective immune responses and metastasis in cancer.
 In addition, the actin cytoskeleton is frequently usurped by viral or bacterial pathogens, in order to invade into or hide and spread within their host cells.
-In previous years, we mostly focused on the molecular mechanisms of actin filament assembly and reorganization, especially at the plasma membrane, and how these processes are abused by bacterial pathogens.
+We are thus mostly focussing on the molecular mechanisms of actin filament assembly and reorganization, especially at the plasma membrane, and how these processes are abused by bacterial pathogens.

 Actin filament assembly involves both nucleation and elongation.
-In the meantime, the field distinguishes between three classes of nucleators: (i) Arp2/3 complex and activators, (ii) the family of formins and (iii) the third class comprising Spir, cobl and leiomodin.
+In the meantime, the field distinguishes between three classes of nucleators: (i) Arp2/3 complex and activators, (ii) the family of formins and (iii) the third class comprising Spir, Cobl and Leiomodin.

 The Arp2/3-complex harbours seven subunits, including the two actin-related proteins Arp2 and Arp3.
 The complex is mostly inactive in the absence of so called nucleation promoting factors (NPFs), the founding member of which is known as WASP, mutated in the rare, X-linked immunodeficiency Wiskott Aldrich Syndrome.
 The family in mammals comprises as classical members haematopoietic WASP, the more ubiquitous and neuronally enriched N-WASP and three WAVE isoforms (1,2,3).
 More recently, additional family members have appeared on the scene, termed WASH, WHAMM and JMY.
+The group of the eight activators of Arp2/3 complex are also known as type I nucleation promoting factors (NPFs).

 In addition, WASP/N-WASP and WAVEs are direct or indirect effectors of small Rho (Ras homology) - family GTPases, prominent members of which are able to stimulate actin-based cell protrusions.
 It is generally agreed today that small GTPases of the Rac subfamily drive lamellipodia protrusion by connecting to WAVE mediating Arp2/3 complex activation.
 In spite of the commonly accepted, essential function of Rac/WAVE and Arp2/3 complex for lamellipodial actin filament assembly, more recent work reveals an additional contribution of other Rho-GTPase signalling pathways.
-For instance, we were recently able to show how Cdc42 supports the protrusion of lamellipodia through activation of the formin family member FMNL2.
+For instance, we were recently able to show how Cdc42 supports the protrusion of lamellipodia through activation of the formin family members FMNL2 and FMNL3.

 Our work benefits from numerous, fruitful national and international collaborations, for instance with the labs of